The baby name Noa blends Old Testament roots with a very 21st century sensibility.

 Thanks to Katharine for suggesting our Baby Name of the Day.

 Puritan parents loved the story, and used his name for their sons.
-Modern parents are fans, too, and Noah became the #1 name in the US from 2013 to 2016.
+Modern parents are fans, too, and Noah became the #1 name in the United States from 2013 to 2016.
+It’s still the #2 name, as of 2024.

-In Hebrew, the ‘h’ is pronounced, making the names even more different.
-(It sounds a little like Noach.)
-But in English, they sound exactly the same.
+In Hebrew, the ‘h’ is pronounced, making the names more distinct.
+But in English?
+They’re potentially interchangeable.

 Noa and her sisters inherited Zelophehad’s property despite custom dictating that women could not inherit.
 The young women petitioned Moses and their community leaders to make their case – and won.